alexjlockwood/kyrie/README.md

   - Similar to `vector-effect="non-scaling-stroke"` in SVG.
 - Path `strokeDashArray` and `strokeDashOffset`.
   - Similar to `stroke-dasharray` and `stroke-dashoffset` in SVG.
+- `strokeMiterLimit` is animatable.
+  - This is an animatable property in SVG but not in `VectorDrawable`s.

 ### `AnimatedVectorDrawable`s